Berthing and Docking

 The IBDM is fully redundant, features a safe mode that can work even in case of vehicle power failure and has been successfully tested on the NASA/JSC Six-Degree-of-Freedom Dynamic Test System (SDTS) for a range of vehicles between 5 and 25 tons.

 The IBDM is the baselined Docking mechanism on Sierra Nevada’s Dreamchaser.

 The IBDM provides both docking and berthing capability.
 The docking mechanism comprises a Soft Capture Mechanism (SCS), and a structural mating system called the Hard Capture System (HCS).
 The IBDM avionics runs in hot redundancy.

 Soft Capture System

-The SCS utilizes active control using 6 servo-actuated legs, which are coordinated to control the SCS ring in its 6 degree of freedom.
+The SCS utilises active control using 6 servo-actuated legs, which are coordinated to control the SCS ring in its 6 degrees of freedom.
 The leg forces are measured to modify the compliance of the SCS ring to facilitate alignment of the active platform during capture.
 A large range of vehicle mass properties can be handled.
 Mechanical latches achieve soft capture.

 Hard Capture System